 Legal issues may arise if the owner or occupier of the house is asked a lot of questions when the video camera is turned off so don’t get into any chit chat whether the video camera is on or off.

-There’s also an evidence officer who records on a form the nature of the item seized, where the item was found and the name of the officer who found the item.
+There’s also an evidence officer who records on a from the nature of the item seized, where the item was found and the name of the officer who found the item.

 Do the Police Plant Evidence?